 AdminDomain.ID = urn:AdminDomain:FI_HIP_T2

 The above would still preserve human readability "at a glance" in a LDAP tree, and is compliant to RFC2141.

+SB: As stated above, site names defined in the GOC DB are well-established and embedded in many of our operational tools and practices, so in this case GLUE usage must follow that.
+Uniqueness is ensured by the requirement to register the name in the GOC DB – these are indeed unique keys and not just names.

 Page 14, Section 2.6.2